Variational Quantum Metrology with Loschmidt Echo: RESULTS

-\textit{Experimental variational optimization of 10-spin mixed-state quantum probe.---} We experimentally demonstrate the scheme with nuclear spins at room temperature on a Bruker Avance III 400 MHz NMR spectrometer.
+We experimentally demonstrate the scheme on a Bruker Avance III 400 MHz NMR spectrometer at room temperature.
 The sample is trimethylphosphite (TMP) dissolved in $d_6$ acetone.
-The TMP molecule, which consists of a central $^{31}\text{P}$ nuclear spin and nine equivalent $^{1}\text{H}$ nuclear spins as shown in Fig. \ref{exppro}, is employed as the 10-spin quantum probe.
-The structure of the molecule is shown in Fig. 3.
+The TMP molecule, which consists of a central $^{31}\text{P}$ nuclear spin and nine equivalent $^{1}\text{H}$ nuclear spins as shown in Fig.~\ref{exppro}, is employed as the 10-spin quantum probe.
 In the liquid state, the interaction between $^{1}\text{H}$ spins is negligible due to the magnetic equivalence.
-The natural Hamiltonian of the system in doubly rotating frame is $H_{\text{NMR}}=\frac{\pi}{2}J_{\text{PH}}\sigma_z^1\otimes\sum_{j=2}^{10}\sigma_z^j$ with $J_\text{PH}=10.5\text{Hz}$.
-Here the Pauli matrices for spin $j$ are denoted by $\sigma_\nu^j\ (\nu=x,y,z)$, and a $^{31}\text{P}$ nuclear spin and nine $^1\text{H}$ nuclear spins are denoted by Arabic numerals 1 and 2,3,...10, respectively.
+The natural Hamiltonian of the system in doubly rotating frame is $H_{\text{NMR}}=\frac{\pi}{2}J_{\text{PH}}\sigma_z^1\otimes\sum_{j=2}^{10}\sigma_z^j$ with $J_\text{PH}=10.5$ Hz.
+Here a $^{31}\text{P}$ nuclear spin and nine $^1\text{H}$ nuclear spins are denoted by Arabic numerals, respectively.

-Fig.\ \ref{exppro} shows the experimental procedures for engineering the mixed-state probe via the hybrid quantum-classical scheme with the quantum variational optimization.
-Here the evolutions and measurements are on the quantum system while the updating of the parameters are determined on the classical computer.
+Fig.\ \ref{exppro} shows the experimental procedures for engineering the mixed probe state via the hybrid quantum-classical scheme with quantum variational optimization.
+Here the extraction of LE is performed on the quantum system, while the updating of the parameters is determined on the classical computer.
+The quantum part contains three major stages as described below.